Ovilia/blog/_posts/2014-04-27-01-the-whole-picture.md

 In this post, we introduced what HTML, CSS and JavaScript are and how they can work together.
 HTML files define the content of Web pages, CSS the style, and JavaScript the interaction.

-In the following posts, we are going to dig into and have a better understanding of each of them.
+In the following posts, we are going to dig into and have a better understanding of each of them. :clap: